MisplacedOrange/Summit/README.md

 # Summit

-> Built at the Hack Canada Hackathon at the Spur Innovation Centre.

 Summit helps Canadian high schoolers fulfill their community service hour requirements by connecting them with volunteer opportunities that actually match their interests.
 We built a full-stack platform where students can browse, filter, and get AI-ranked recommendations for opportunities near them so their volunteer hours become meaningful experiences rather than a checkbox.

 ---